MailboxValidator/mailboxvalidator-bundle/README.md

 # MailboxValidator Symfony Email Validation Bundle

-MailboxValidator Symfony Email Validation Bundle provides user an easy and simple way to perform email validation, if it's a valid email, by leveraging the MailboxValidator API.
-If you do not own a MailboxValidator API, you can sign up for a free one at [https://www.mailboxvalidator.com](https://www.mailboxvalidator.com/plans#api).
+MailboxValidator Symfony Email Validation Bundle enables user to easily validate if an email address is valid, a type of disposable email or free email.

+This bundle can be useful in many types of projects, for example

+ - to validate an user's email during sign up
+ - to clean your mailing list prior to email sending
+ - to perform fraud check
+ - and so on

 Note: This bundle only support Symfony 4.3 and onwards.